EMPAT94/empat94.github.io/_gs/tutorial.md

 "So, which university in Ireland do you go to?"
 I continued.
 "Ah, ya know.
 I am *from* Ireland, but my college is in the England.
 I've been staying there since last year" she said.
 "Cool...
 What about you Arya, what do you do?"
 I turned to Arya.
 Julie, Taro, and Divin where on a lookout of sorts.
 They were also verifying our heading, making sure we weren't going around in circles.
 Since it was troublesome for only one to go, we had split up in 2 groups.
 Arya, Carol, and I were holding the fort with one half of Betty.
 Also, Arya was healing our minor wounds from a recent scuffle.
 "I'm a fashion designer," she said.
 Arya wasn't as tight-lipped as she was before.
 Now that I looked at her closely, she was quite pretty as well.
 "Artistic eh?
 Nice."
 I said.
 While I noticed a small scratch on the back of my hand mend, Carol asked Arya about her hometown.
 "Oh, I'm from Canada.
 Well, technically, I was born in India, but my family moved to Canada when I was 6.
 Been there for almost 20 years now."

 'Americas, Europe, Africa, Asia' I guess we're missing members only from Australia.
 I doubt Antarctica would be considered anyway.
 Uniform distribution, for sure.
-"So you're a Programmer then?"
+"So you're a programmer then?"
 Arya brought me out of my contemplation.
 "Ah yes, I work as a Software Developer," I said.
 "Then, can I ask you for a favor?"
 Arya said in a slightly flustered tone.
 "Oh, of course.
 What is it?"
 I asked.
 I could already imagine what it could be.
 "I want to learn how to create customized spells.
-I gather you've already created a couple.
+I guess you've already created a couple.
 How hard is it?" she asked, growing quite interested.
 "Well, it's not hard in the sense of creating one.
-It's more a matter of information shortage that holds you back here."
-I said.
+It's more a matter of information shortage that holds you back here," I said.
 I wondered if I could've worded it better.
 I tried again, looking at her confused expression.
 "I mean, it is easy to write a spell, as long as you have the information you need to write one.
 It's like...
 Well, writing a recipe.
 Writing the recipe itself is not the problem.
 The issue is we don't know what ingredients we have."
 I explained.
 "So how do we find the ingredients?" came the obvious question.
 "Now that...
 That is a very good question."

 ···

 We ran some experiments.
 While Carol had the tilde symbol in her Status Window as well, it was greyed out and barely visible.
 She couldn't open the terminal.
 Arya, on the other hand, could.
-I had her type in incendio with her mind.
+I had her type in Incendio with her mind.
 That was it though.
 She couldn't cast the spell.
 We enquired Betty about the same.
 Apparently, Healer Class did not have access to the temperature of a target.
 Ironic, really.
 All their spells had to target HP, MP or SP in one way or another, without directly modifying them.
 The fact that changing temperature could affect HP was immaterial, a minor side effect.
-I couldn't figure out this weird restriction, wondering how her 'Heal' skill worked.
+I couldn't figure out this weird restriction, wondering how her 'Heal' Skill worked.
 I felt like I was missing something.
-Upon further experimentation, it was revealed that we also didn't have access to the source code of the skill.
+Upon further experimentation, it was revealed that we also didn't have access to the source code of the Skill.
 Basically, we were stuck.

 While Arya was trying out random things in her terminal, the other group and Betty's other half came back.
 I could sense the excitement from their faces.
 Even the ever stoic Divin had a slight curve to his lips.
 My curiosity was eventually sated when Taro exclaimed - "We found the exit!"

 ## Chapter 10 - Id

 A few more tussles and all of us reached level 2, Julie and myself being the last.
 No significant changes to my stats, except my mana reached 920.
 Quite a random increase.
-First I got 80 mana off single intelligence point, and now only 40?
+First I got 80 mana off single Intelligence point, and now only 40?
 There wasn't even any change in mana consumption.
-Still took 230 & 270 mana points for petrificus_totalus and incendio respectively.
+Still took 230 & 270 mana points for Petrificus and Incendio respectively.
 I couldn't comprehend the scale.
 Betty's explanation wasn't any more helpful.

 Since we were already at the exit, we decided to march ahead.
 We were again blessed with a bridge over an abyss.
 Looking over the railing, Taro asked, "How deep do you think it goes?"
 "Perhaps it never ends!"
 I added my two cents.

 "It has to end somewhere, right?" he countered.
 "Well, not necessarily.
 Maybe it loops back out top from the bottom?"
 I argued.
 "It can do that?" he exclaimed, wide-eyed.
 "Sure, I like to think that is how our real Universe is.
 When you reach the end, you just portal back.
-No real end or start."
+No real end or beginning."
 Speaking of the "real" world, in however obtuse words, brought a wave of sombreness over us.
 No one spoke after that, as we crossed the bridge over to level 2.

 ···

 As we graced the entrance of Level 2 we were treated to a landscape filled with hills and caves.
 I was filled with dread, remembering the movies based on this exact terrain.
 Hopefully, the denizens of the movie were not haunting these lands.
 Again, I couldn't see the end.
 Perhaps this time, it was actually far off.
 Nor could I see any movement.
 Not that that was good news.

 This time, Carol took the initiative.
 She decided to silent her footsteps and tentatively went ahead scanning around in all directions.
-While I wasn't going to suggest the girl go ahead and check for monsters, as a scout, I guess that was her prerogative.
+While I wasn't going to suggest the girl go ahead and check for monsters, as a Scout, I guess that was her prerogative.
 Wise, even.
 No one spoke out loud but gave their silent consent.
 She advanced about 10 meters ahead of us.
-'Baby steps now, can't have her go out all alone, scout or not.'
+'Baby steps now, can't have her go out all alone, Scout or not.'

 Suddenly Betty announced, "This is Level 2 of the Tutorial Dungeon - The Kin of Sobek."
 The kin of what now?
 And why did she announce it now?
 We hadn't even seen anything.
 Wait.
 'Maybe she doesn't announce it when we see something.
 Maybe she does it when *somethings sees us*!'
 We stopped walking.
 Carol was shaking like a leaf, having come to a similar conclusion, I deduced.
 Or perhaps she knew what a Sobek was?
 I wanted to ask Betty what it meant, but I was too busy scanning for the thing, praying it won't come out of the ground or something.
 Just as I was about to suggest moving on, Julie screamed and took off back to the entrance.
 Everyone panicked and made a mad dash behind her.
 Soon enough we were back, poor Carol sweating from head to toe.
 "What the hell?" she screamed between quick pants.